Why Are My Baby's Feet Red? Podiatrist-Backed Answers

 Tip: Use loose-fitting socks made from natural fabrics to help your baby's feet breathe to avoid chafing.

-Activity and Pressure
+Increased Activity & Pressure

 The following skin conditions and irritations can also cause a baby's feet to turn red:

-- Diaper Rash: Although it mainly affects the diaper area, diaper rash can occasionally spread to the rest of the body, like the feet.
+- Diaper Rash: Although it mainly affects the diaper area, diaper rash can occasionally spread to the rest of the body, like the feet [2].

-- Contact Dermatitis: This condition develops when a baby touches certain chemicals like lotions, detergents, and fragrances.
+- Contact Dermatitis: This condition develops when a baby touches certain chemicals like lotions, detergents, and fragrances [3].

-- Eczema: Atopic dermatitis—or infantile eczema—can result in red, itchy, and irritated skin.
+- Eczema: Atopic dermatitis (or infantile eczema) can result in red, itchy, and irritated skin [4].

-When to Seek Medical Attention
+When to Seek Medical Advice for Your Baby's Red Feet

 While red feet are often harmless, there are some situations where you should consult a paediatrician: